• Skip to primary navigation

 Mini pretzels in cookies also offer an easier opportunity for adding a decorative touch to the top when ready to bake.
 Simply press an extra uncrushed mini pretzel straight on top of the dough ball before baking.

-When ready to bake, press a pretzel in the top for decoration and place in the centre of the preheated oven.
-Since these cookies are made with brown sugar only, they will bake darker than conventional chocolate chip cookies, so don't worry if they seem to be darker than normal - this doesn't mean they're overdone.
+• When ready to bake, press a pretzel in the top for decoration and place in the center of the preheated oven.

-Can I freeze cookies with pretzels?
+Can I make cookies with pretzels?

 My cookies are dark around the edges but I can't lift them off the baking sheet.
 What's happened?